ibmresilient/resilient-community-apps/sc_email_approval/README.md

 * IBM SOAR platform is version 43.1 or later, or Cloud Pak for Security (CP4S) 1.8 or later.
 * You have a IBM SOAR account to use for the installation.
 This can be any account that has the permission to view and modify administrator and customization settings.

-**Important:** Repeatedly importing the **EmailApprovalContentPack.res** file will overwrite any changes you have made to the assocated scripts, workflows and rules.
+**Important:** Repeatedly importing the **EmailApprovalContentPack.res** file will overwrite any changes you have made to the associated scripts, workflows and rules.
 To avoid this issue, make new scripts, workflows, rules, etc. with copied data.

 1. Log on to the IBM SOAR platform using a suitable account.
 2. Navigate to **Administrator Settings**.
 For CP4S, navigate to Application Settings, Case Management, **Permissions and access**.